antongolub/npm-registry-firewall/README.md

     },
     "base": "/",                // Optional.
 Defaults to '/'
     "healthcheck": "/health",   // Optional.
 Defaults to '/healthcheck'.
-Pass null to disable "keepAliveTimeout": 15000,  // Optional.
+Pass null to disable "metrics": "/metrics",      // Optional.
+Uptime, CPU and memory usage.
+Defaults to '/metrics'. null to disable "keepAliveTimeout": 15000,  // Optional.
 Defaults to 61000 "headersTimeout": 20000,    // Optional.
 Defaults to 62000 "requestTimeout": 10000     // Optional.
 Defaults to 30000